hanetooth/create-typescript-app/README.md

 ## Features

+- TypeScript
+- Ready to use test suite with TypeScript and Jest
+- CSS module with scss out of the box and auto class name conversion ( `.demo-class` → `demoClass` ).
 - Ready to use bundling systems (production and development).
-- CSS module with scss out of the box and auto class name conversion ( `.demo-class` → `demoClass` ).
 - Development server with hot reloading.
-- Generate production ready static site.
 - Easy assets management
 - Custom path alias
+- Generate production ready static site.

 ## Getting Started